 Agent, Realtor or Broker?

-Here’s the standard breakdown:
+Here’s the fundamental breakdown:

 Where to Look for A Realty Agent

-Regional or local realty association websites.
+Regional or local property association sites.

-For sale signs in your neighborhood.
+For sale check in your area.

 Questions to Ask an Agent